Teen basketball is for pros

 For those like Dybantsa, Stokes and even King, this new system in high school basketball works in their favor.
 They can make money, play where they want and work with whom they want.
 But as the high school basketball system shapeshifts, not everyone is poised to benefit.

 While Dybantsa made high six figures at Utah Prep, the school itself fell behind on bills and construction projects, according to reporting by The Salt Lake Tribune; at that point, the gym was still unfinished and exposed wiring lined the weight room’s ceiling.
-Utah Prep did not respond to a request for comment.
+Utah Prep’s current President Tai Cecil disputed the Tribune’s reporting, saying that both the weight room and the gym were complete at the time.

 Other schools appear for a year or two and suddenly dissolve, like Kanye West’s Donda Academy, whose basketball team was featured on the cover of Slam before the school fell apart in the midst of alleged health and safety violations.